Get started with Secoda

 );

-Out-of-line constraints are defined separately from the column definitions.
-This method can be used for both single-column and multi-column (composite) primary keys.
+Out-of-line constraints are defined separately from the column definitions and are ideal for both single-column and composite primary keys.

 CREATE TABLE example_table (